 - How to cook chorizo: To cook chorizo, I just recommend cooking it in oil in a nonstick skillet.
 Some forms of chorizo, like Mexican chorizo, may require removal of the casings.

-How long to cook chorizo?
-I recommend just monitoring it over low to medium high heat.
+- How long to cook chorizo?
+Just monitor it over low to medium high heat.
 You’ll want to check in and stir it and break up the meat.

 - How to break up chorizo meat – Make sure to break it up with a good wooden spoon or silicone spatula because wooden spoons don’t heat quickly and won’t scratch your pots and pans.
 I purchased this wooden spoon set and it’s lasted me a while.

 The breakfast chorizo is already flavorful and will just pick up more flavor as it cooks, depending on what spices and herbs you choose to add.

-This is one of my favorite chorizo sausage recipes to date.
+This is one of my favorite chorizo egg casserole recipes to date.
 It’s easy, satisfying, filling, juicy, and the tiniest bit spicy.

 We’re sticking with the chorizo and eggs theme for this recipe.
 Chorizo casserole recipes just seem to speak to me so I figured a chorizo casserole recipe would do the job.

 First, gather your ingredients.